vishakhadhonde9/Linux-/Session-5.md

 * It is used to list files and directories in a directory.
 It is used to list files and directories in a directory.
 - l: Long format.
 Displays detailed information about files, including permissions, owner, group, size, and modification time.
 - a: All entries.
 Shows hidden files (those starting with a dot .).
-- h: Human-readable.
-Prints file sizes in a human-readable format (e.g., KB, MB, GB).
-- R: Recursive.
-Lists subdirectories recursively.
+- r: Recursive.
 It is used to display files and directories in reverse order.
 It reverses the order of the sorting, showing the files or directories in descending order based on their names.
 - t: Sort by modification time, newest first.
 - S: Sort by file size, largest first.